nicknettleton/Cognitive-Capacity-Prediction/README.md

 Licence: MIT

-## Summary

 Following success in the NIH/DrivenData [PREPARE Challenge Competition](https://www.drivendata.org/competitions/group/nih-nia-alzheimers-adrd-competition/), where I ranked second in the Model Arena and won an Explainability Prize, this project builds on that work.

+## Lay Summary
-Its goal is to predict individuals' future cognitive capacity based on [social determinants](https://www.who.int/health-topics/social-determinants-of-health) to aid in early identification of Alzheimer's and Related Dementias (AD/ADRD).

-This is important because early detection is crucial, yet current methods of screening are difficult to perform.
-Models that can flag individuals with high likelihood of cognitive decline early have the potential help catch and treat it earlier.
+The goal of this model is to predict individuals' future cognitive capacity based on [social determinants](https://www.who.int/health-topics/social-determinants-of-health), for early identification of Alzheimer's and Related Dementias.
+Early detection is crucial, yet current methods of screening are difficult to perform.
+Models that can flag individuals with a high risk early have the potential to enable early treatment.

+I find that we are able to predict cognitive capacity up to 20 years into the future with surprising accuracy based on social determinants alone.
+I also provide visualisations so people can compare their prediction to the population and understand how their prediction is made.

 ## Data